Luganda: Past tenses

 The far past tense is used for events that happened more than 18 hours ago, and can also be used as a weak pluperfect.
-This is the tense that's used in novels and storytelling.
+This is the tense that is used in novels and storytelling.

 Future tenses

 The near future is used when describing things that are going to happen within the next 18 hours.
 It is formed with the prefix naa- on the simple form of the stem: